openebs/openebs/e2e/terraform/README.md

 - Select *IAM* under *Security, Identity & Compliance*.
 - In the *Dashboard*, click *Users*.
 - Click *Add User* button.
-- In the *User name* textbox, type the name of the user you want to create.
-For Example: *openebsuser*
+- In the *User name* textbox, enter the name of the user you want to create.
+For example, *openebuser*.
 - Select *Access Type* as *Programmatic access*.
 - Click *Next Permissions*.
 - Select *Attach existing policies directly*.